 Are you wondering if the Sphynx breed is your ‘purrfect’ match?
-They look magnificent with their one-of-a-kind appearance and other qualities, but these extraordinary creatures have special care requirements.
+They look magnificent with their one-of-a-kind appearance, but these extraordinary creatures have special care requirements.

 The breed’s striking features: coat and skin

 If you touch the Sphynx cat’s skin, it will feel like chamois leather and not the typical furry texture.
-However, this does not mean that they don’t require maintenance in the grooming department.
+However, this does not mean that they don’t require to be groomed.

-Instead of fur, they naturally generally produce natural oils.
+Instead of fur, they naturally produce natural oils.

 Sphynx cats have oily skin that serves protection against the elements.
 The said natural oils are being distributed from root to tip.
 However, it is unavoidable that some oils stay on the skin.
 It is important to regularly check her skin for any potential problems such as rashes, irritations, and spots.